holuspokus/homebridge-pioneer-avr-2025/README.md

 <br>

 ## Features
-With this plugin, you gain the ability to control multiple aspects of your Pioneer AVR, including:
+This plugin allows you to control various aspects of your Pioneer AVR directly from your Home app, including:

 * Power On/Off control
-* Input selection directly within the Home app
+* Input selection with ease
-* Volume adjustment (available as a Lightbulb control in the Home app)
+* Volume adjustment (presented as a Lightbulb control in the Home app)
-* Customize visibility of inputs in the Home app
+* Customizing the visibility of inputs
-* Rename inputs for personalized identification
+* Renaming inputs for easier identification
 * Remote control functionality on iOS devices
-* Use the iOS Remote's "Play/Pause" button to toggle between EXTENDED STEREO and PRO LOGIC 2 MOVIE modes
+* Using the iOS Remote's "Play/Pause" button to toggle between EXTENDED STEREO and PRO LOGIC 2 MOVIE modes
-* Automatic input discovery
+* Automatic input discovery for seamless setup
+* Automatic receiver discovery for effortless integration
 <br>
 <br>